zichaelpath/Storefront-Management-System/README.md

 This program is designed to emulate how a store front works.
 In the end it will be able to sell games, restock sold out games, hire and fire employees and keep track of total sales made daily, weekly, monthly,  and yearly.

+# Current languages being used
+C# and XML

 Currently the features that are currently in place are:
 - Users can log in to the system and load into their various screens.